TITANMQ/url-shortener/README.md

 go run ./main.go
 ```
 Once the application has started on your chosen port, use a API client to send a request to the running application.
-The request will be for creating a shortend URL.
+The request will be for creating a shortened URL.

 Request URL should be a POST request to the following endpoint:
 ```